ha7ilm/openwebrx/README.md

 - Receivers can now be listed on <a href="http://sdr.hu/">SDR.hu</a>.
 - License for OpenWebRX is now Affero GPL v3.

-**News (2015-02-14)**
+**News (2016-02-14)**
-- The DDC in *csdr* has been [manually optimized](https://github.com/simonyiszk/csdr/blob/2b54054a9f5de9a908ee075b488a5ee74f41ba18/libcsdr.c#L300) for ARM NEON, so it runs around 3 times faster on the Raspberry Pi 2 than before.
+- The DDC in *csdr* has been manually optimized for ARM NEON, so it runs around 3 times faster on the Raspberry Pi 2 than before.
 - Also we use *ncat* instead of *rtl_mus*, and it is 3 times faster.
 - OpenWebRX now supports URLs like: `http://localhost:8073/#freq=145555000,mod=usb`
 - UI improvements were made, thanks to John Seamons and Gnoxter.